 that any inverter-based device is either certified to UL1741-SB or complies with the requirements of UL1741-SA and that the inverter settings are programmed to ride through frequency and voltage excursions in a manner consistent with requirements for DGRs and DESRs in ERCOT Nodal Operating Guide sections 2.6.2.1(2) and 2.9.2(3); and

 that any synchronous generator relays are programmed to ride through frequency and voltage excursions in a manner consistent with requirements for DGRs in ERCOT Nodal Operating Guide sections 2.6.2.1(2) and 2.9.2(2).

+that devices adhere to open communication standards that support interoperability, like IEEE 1547-2018 and IEEE 2030.5 or newer versions.

-The MW capacity that is intended to be registered with ERCOT as an ADER and the amount of Non-Spin which the QSE is intending to qualify the ADER.
-An ADER may include additional customer premises or devices as long as the capacity registered and Non-Spin qualification amounts remain lower than these values.
+The MW capacity that is intended to be registered with ERCOT as an ADER and the amount of Non-Spin and ECRS which the QSE is intending to qualify the ADER.
+An ADER may include additional customer premises or devices as long as the capacity registered and Non-Spin and ECRS qualification amounts remain lower than these values.

 A flag indicating whether or not the ADER is able to provide PFR.